Parish meeting: Powers where there is no parish council

 In areas with no parish council, the parish meeting has the following powers:

 Allotments: a parish meeting may hold and administer allotments for cultivation (s.33 (3) Small Holdings and Allotments Act 1908);

 Bus shelters: a parish meeting may provide and maintain a bus shelter (s.
-4 of the Local Government (Miscellaneous Provisions) Act 1953 and s.179 of the 1972 Act);
+4 of the Local Government (Miscellaneous Provisions) Act 1953 and s.179 of the Local Government Act 1972);

 Burials: a parish meeting is a burial authority.
-It may therefore provide burial grounds and may contribute towards the cost of burial facilities provided by others(Para 1(c) of schedule 26 to the 1972 Act);
+It may therefore provide burial grounds and may contribute towards the cost of burial facilities provided by others (Para 1(c) of schedule 26 to the Local Government Act 1972);

-Cemeteries and crematoria: power to adopt byelaws made by a district or London borough council or the City of London (Para11(1) of schedule 26 to the 1972 Act);
+Cemeteries and crematoria: power to adopt byelaws made by a district or London borough council or the City of London (Para11(1) of schedule 26 to the Local Government Act 1972);

 Charities: a parish meeting has the same powers as a parish council to appoint trustees to parochial charities.
 The audited accounts of all parochial charities (except those for the relief of poverty) must be sent to the chairman of the parish meeting who must lay them before the next meeting (s.79 (2) of the Charities Act 1993);

-Churchyards: liability to maintain a closed Church of England churchyard may be transferred to a parish meeting by the same process by which such liability is transferred to parish council (s.215 (2) of the 1972 Act). i.e. by serving written request on the chairman of the meeting.
+Churchyards: liability to maintain a closed Church of England churchyard may be transferred to a parish meeting by the same process by which such liability is transferred to parish council (s.215 (2) of the Local Government Act 1972). i.e. by serving written request on the chairman of the meeting.
 See also LTN 65 - Closed Churchyards and Disused Burial Grounds.

-Commons: a parish meeting may be registered as the owner of common land if it has inherited ownership from the appropriate pre-1894 authority (often the Churchwardens and Overseers of the Poor) pursuant to s.67 of the Local Government Act 1894;
+Commons: a parish meeting may be registered as the owner of common land if it has inherited ownership from the appropriate pre-1894 authority (often the Churchwardens and Overseers of the Poor) pursuant to section 67 of the Local Government Act 1894 (56 & 57 Vict. c.
+73);

 Land: a parish meeting has no general power of acquisition but may acquire land to exercise its allotments or burial powers.
 It may appropriate land from one purpose to another with the approval of the Secretary of State.
-A parish meeting may dispose of land on the same conditions applicable to parish councils (s.126 of the 1972 Act).
-See also Disposal and Appropriation of Land by Local Councils.
-Section 13(3) of the 1972 Act provides that the parish trustees shall be the chairman of the parish meeting and the proper officer of the district council.
+A parish meeting may dispose of land on the same conditions applicable to parish councils (s.126 of the 1972 act).
+Section 13(3) of the Local Government Act 1972 provides that the parish trustees shall be the chairman of the parish meeting and the proper officer of the district council.
 The parish trustees may hold on behalf of the parish meeting the following categories of land: